Tagliatelle with Fresh Tomato & Sausage

 - Transfer the sausage ragu to the pot with the tagliatelle pasta.
 NEXT, toss in the cherry tomatoes and red onion, and drizzle in 1 to 2 tablespoons of extra-virgin olive oil.
 (Optional: you can add in 1 tablespoon of fresh lemon juice, this will give is a zing more fresh flavor to this dish).
 If the pasta seems a little dry, pour in some of the reserved water.

 - Toss all together until well combined.
+Taste the light sauce, and adjust for salt to your preference.
 Serve with freshly grated Parmigiano-Reggiano cheese and more fresh basil on top.

 - Serves 4